PsichiX/emergent/book/src/decision_makers/hierarchical_finite_state_machine/implementation.md

 #
   // We have added `forced` argument to be able to force change because from now
   // on state won't be activated if it's the same as currently active state.
-  // User would call this method with `forced` set to true after FSM ceration to
+  // User would call this method with `forced` set to true after FSM creation to
   // initialize newly created FSM. fn set_active_state(&mut self, id: K, context: &mut T, forced: bool) {
     if forced || id != self.active_state {